FranciscoBSpadaro/fbsdev-uploads3/README.md

 ### delete route = http://localhost:3000/posts/ ' id of image ' will delete using image id  and it will be removed from storage and mongodb

 ### for production this project i will use heroku
+Procfile add to project.
+in heroku dashboar go to settings / config vars and add environment variables APP_URL=  heroku app url and all other variables like .env local file